edx/sdn-service/README.rst

   {"hit_count": 1, "sdn_response": { # SDN API RESPONSE HERE }, "sanctions_check_failure_id": 1}

   # Please note that if there is match, but there is an issue in making a SanctionsCheckFailure record,
-  # will be null.
+  # sanctions_check_failure_id will be null.
 The presence/absence of the ID value is not always directly correlated to the hit_count.

 Please reach out to someone on the Purchase Squad if you have questions.